NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --crop-win <xoff yoff xsize ysize>
     Crop the input DEM to this region before continuing.

---init-dem-height <float (default: nan)>
+--init-dem-height <float (default: NaN)>
-    Use this value for initial DEM heights.
+    Use this value for initial DEM heights (measured in meters, relative to the datum).
 An input DEM still needs to be provided for georeference information.

 --nodata-value <float (default: nan)>
     Use this as the DEM no-data value, over-riding what is in the